 Some of the Education Track courses are currently under development and pending approval.

 PHAS 765 Instructional Design in Higher Learning (Fall only) – 4 semester credit hours

 PHAS 767 Leadership in Clinical Education (Spring only) - 4 semester credit hours

-Education Theory in Medicine (Summer only) - 4 semester credit hours (PHAS 664 Special Topics course for first year of offering in 2012-2013.)
+Education Theory in Medicine (Summer only) - 4 semester credit hours (Currently offered under Special Topics)

 ^Clinical Track Courses

 To complete the clinical track of this program, students are required to complete and document a total of 800 clinical hours (160 hours in each of five semesters) in a specific core area.
 During your first three semesters of the Advanced Clinical Practice coursework, you will meet objectives for one of our five Core Areas.
 The five core areas are: family medicine, internal medicine, pediatrics, psychiatry, and surgery.
 Your core area should be based on the type of clinic/practice in which you are employed.
 During your final two semesters of the Advanced Clinical Practice coursework, you may meet objectives for a more specialized concentration area if you so choose.
 A full list of these concentration areas can be found below.
 The concentration areas available within a specific core area are listed to the right.
 Note: Each semester is 14-16 weeks in length.
 Students cannot log more than 160 hours in a semester.

 Education goals and objectives have been established for the following practice areas.
 The student should select the core area that best matches his/her clinical practice, and identify any further focus of concentration if desired.
 The applicant whose concentration is not listed below should contact the program.

 |Internal Medicine||Allergy/Immunology||Cardiology||Critical Care|